-Emerging Issues The overall risk Score remains at 2 (likelihood) $x 4$ (impact) = 8 and the risk remains at Medium.
-Changes to control measures.
-As part of the ongoing Emergency Services Mobile Communications Programme, funding principles have been circulated for agreement.
-This may create additional financial burden for the service.
-The Service continues to work towards a code of compliance for PSN.
-Engagement continues on wider collaborative aspects between WMFS and WM Police.
-The Service's continues to improve Site Risk Survey (SRS) arrangements (site specific risk information SSRI).
-SSRI is intended to ensure that risk assessed informed decisions can be made pre- incident and at the incident ground, through the provision of relevant, timely and accurate information, ensuring safe and effective firefighters and operations.
+Emerging Issues The overall risk Score remains at 2 (likelihood) x 4 (impact) = 8 and the risk remains at Medium.
+Changes to control measures The Service's continues to improve Site Risk Survey (SRS) arrangements (site specific risk information SSRI).
+SSRI is intended to ensure that risk assessed informed decisions can be made pre-incident and at the incident ground, through the provision of relevant, timely and accurate information, ensuring safe and effective firefighters and operations.
 Now that the integration with Staffordshire control staff is complete, it is now appropriate to review Fire Control staffing levels.
-This work has commenced.
-An evaluation of the Service's crisis management arrangements is ongoing.
-Particular focus is upon the possible opportunities for development and skill-sets that may be required for officers required to discharge this functionality.
+This work is ongoing and has been submitted and discussed to the Fire Control Governance Board.
+In responding to the current funding challenge the Service is to implement an additional shifts staffing model, whereby in order to sustain the Service's Delivery Model, against a reducing establishment, staff are offered the opportunity to undertake additional shifts should they choose to do so.
+The impact of this approach will continue to be monitored for its impact upon the Service' delivery model.
 Assurance Updates Level 1 assurance has been provided across the risk environment.
 However, the Risk Owner has awarded an overall Satisfactory (amber) confidence opinion as to the collective strength of the controls in preventing or reducing risk realisation.
 This judgement has been informed by the independent limited (red) assurance awarded in respect of SRS.
-A project to improve SRS (SSRI) arrangements is due to be completed by Summer 2015.
+A project to improve SRS (SSRI) arrangements is due to be completed by late 2015.
 Subject to the new arrangements becoming embedded and the Risk Owner being assured as to their effectiveness, the Risk Owner will consider the effectiveness opinion of SRS as a preventative control measure.
 This will provide the opportunity for the Risk Owner to consider his confidence opinion of the overall control environment.